Implicit Compressibility of Overparametrized Neural Networks Trained with Heavy-Tailed SGD: Conclusion

 \section{Conclusion}

 We provided a methodological and theoretical framework for provably obtaining compressibility in mean-field neural networks.
 Our approach requires minimal modification for vanilla SGD and has the same computational complexity.
 By proving discretization error bounds and propagation of chaos results, we showed that the resulting algorithm is guaranteed to provide compressible parameters.
-We illustrated our approach on several experiments, where we showed that, in most cases, the proposed approach achieves a high compressibility ratio, while slightly compromising from the accuracy.
+We tested our approach through several experiments, where we showed that in most cases the proposed approach achieves high compressibility, while only slightly compromising accuracy.
+Moreover, we showed that our methodology produces models that are more robust to pruning in terms of test performance, even with architectures that are beyond our theoretical setting, speaking to the promise of our approach from a practical point of view.

-The limitations of our approach are as follows: (i) we consider mean-field networks, it would be of interest to generalize our results to more sophisticated architectures, (ii) we focused on the compressibility; yet, the noise injection also has an effect on the train/test accuracy.
-Hence, an investigation of the noise injection on the training loss needs to be performed to understand the bigger picture.
-Finally, due to the theoretical nature of our paper, it does not have a direct negative social impact.
+The limitations of our approach are as follows: (i) we consider mean-field networks, it would be of interest to generalize our theoretical results to more sophisticated architectures, (ii) adaptive optimizers are frequently used in various fields of machine learning, thus extending our results to such optimization schemes would be beneficial, (iii) an improved understanding of how data distribution, learning rate, noise type, and architecture interact to produce compressibility would help extend our results to various application domains.